tarwn/lessthandot-hugo/blogs/content/posts/2013-05-29-sql-puzzle-how-many-even.md

 ---
-title: SQL Puzzle…how many even numbers are there in a row
+title: SQL Puzzle...how many even numbers are there in a row
 author: SQLDenis
 type: post
 date: 2013-05-29T07:29:00+00:00